9th Guards Rifle Division: Baltic Offensives

 As of July 8 the 9th Guards was located not far west of Polotsk, while most of its Army had advanced as far as Sharkawshchyna.
 On July 21 Colonel Verbov was succeeded in command by Col. Valerii Ivanovich Savchuk.
 During fighting for the village of Plusy, 20 km north of Braslaw in Belarus on July 24 Guards Captain Ivan Nikitivich Volchkov, commander of a rifle platoon of the 22nd Guards Regiment, led the defense of an important height nearby during counterattacks by German infantry and tanks.
 Despite being wounded he refused to leave the battlefield and was eventually killed in a desperate attack at the head of five remaining men.
 On March 24, 1945 he was posthumously recognized as a Hero of the Soviet Union.

 By August 1 the division had caught up with 6th Guards Army and had crossed the border into Lithuania, into the vicinity of Rokiškis.
 Two weeks later, when Operation Doppelkopf began, the division was on the defense north of Biržai.
 Once this counteroffensive was dealt with the 9th Guards continued to advance westward into Lithuania during September and October.
-On October 31 the 31st Guards Rifle Regiment received recognition for its role in the liberation of Šiauliai with the award of the Order of the Red Banner.
+On October 31 the 31st Guards Rifle Regiment received recognition for its role in the occupation of Šiauliai with the award of the Order of the Red Banner.

 The division saw three more changes of command before the war ended.
 On November 2 Maj.
 Gen. Dmitrii Semenovich Kuropatenko succeeded Colonel Savchuk, but he in turn was replaced on December 21 by Lt.
 Col. Fyodor Girgorevich Krivomlin.
 Finally, on January 28, 1945 Col. Bauyrzhan Momyshuly took over command.
 Momyshuly was by now a minor celebrity in the USSR following the publication of Aleksandr Bek's novel Volokolamsk Highway the previous year; the main character is a lightly-fictionalized version of him serving as a battalion commander in the 316th Rifle Division in front of Moscow in October, 1941.

 6th Guards Army moved to the Kurland Group in Leningrad Front in March, where it remained for the duration.
 Following the German surrender the division carried the full title: 9th Guards Rifle, Order of the Red Banner Division.
 (Russian: 9-я гвардейская стрелковая Краснознаменная дивизия.)
 It was disbanded later that year.